kurator-org/kurator-web/README.md

 #### Deploying to Tomcat ####

+For Tomcat deployments kurator-web must be configured to point to a temp directory with write permissions for the python workflow worspace.
+Edit the kurator.properties.example file with appropriate values and rename it to kurator.properties before building.

+The kurator.web.workspace directory should point to the tomcat temp directory.
+The kurator.web.vocabdir and kurator.web.vocabfile properties refer to the paths found in kurator-validation\packages\kurator_dwca.

 The maven package goal will create a war file by default that can be deployed to Tomcat 8.
 JAVA_HOME must be set to point to an installation of Java 8 prior to deployment.

 Once you have configured the database and JAVA_HOME variable deploy the war file to your tomcat webapps directory.